gwirn/poseidon/README.md

 # Poseidon 🔱

-*Let's you navigate the sea of open buffers in neovim*
+*Let's you (filetype specific) navigate the sea of open buffers in neovim*

 ## Documentation